MikaelMayer/edit-actions/README.md

 ## Compute edit actions automatically

 editActions has some support to compute deterministic and non-deterministic edit actions from two values.
-Here is how it works:
+Here is how it works.
+The function `diff(x, y)` returns an edit such that `apply(diff(x, y), x)` always equals to `y`.
+Since some nodes might be `Choose`.

     > diff(1, 2)
     New(2)